zrafa/onscreenkeyboard/README.md

 on your keyboard, you will see the "l" showed on console, like if you would had pressed the "l" key.

-Check the video to know the idea and proof of concept working :

 Old ideas